-The AD7711A is a complete analog front end for low frequency measurement applications.
-The device accepts low level signals directly from a transducer and outputs a serial digital word.
+The AD7710 is a complete analog front end for low frequency measurement applications.
+The device accepts low level signals directly from a strain gage or transducer and outputs a serial digital word.
 It employs a sigma-delta conversion technique to realize up to 24 bits of no missing codes performance.
 The input signal is applied to a proprietary programmable gain front end based around an analog modulator.
 The modulator output is processed by an on-chip digital filter.
 The first notch of this digital filter can be programmed via the on-chip control register, allowing adjustment of the filter cutoff and settling time.

 The part features two differential analog inputs and a differential reference input.
-Normally, one of the channels will be used as the main channel with the second channel used as an auxiliary input to periodically measure a second voltage.
-It can be operated from a single supply (by tying the V{SS} pin to AGND) provided that the input signals on the analog inputs are more positive than -30~mV.
-By taking the V{SS} pin negative, the part can convert signals down to $-V{REF}$ on its inputs.
-The part also provides a $400~\mu\text{A}$ current source that can be used to provide excitation for RTD transducers.
-The AD7711A thus performs all signal conditioning and conversion for a single- or dual-channel system.
+Typically, one of the channels will be used as the main channel with the second channel used as an auxiliary input to measure a second voltage periodically.
+It can be operated from a single supply (by tying the $V{\rm SS}$ pin to AGND), provided that the input signals on the analog inputs are more positive than -30 mV.
+By taking the $V{\rm SS}$ pin negative, the part can convert signals down to - $V{\rm REF}$ on its inputs.
+The AD7710 thus performs all signal conditioning and conversion for a single-or dual-channel system.

-The AD7711A is ideal for use in smart, microcontroller based systems.
-Input channel selection, gain settings, and signal polarity can be configured in software by using the bidirectional serial port.
-The AD7711A contains self-calibration, system calibration, and background calibration options and allows the user to read and write the on-chip calibration registers.
+The AD7710 is ideal for use in smart, microcontroller based systems.
+Input channel selection, gain settings, and signal polarity can be configured in software using the bidirectional serial port.
+The AD7710 contains self-calibration, system calibration, and background calibration options, and also allows the user to read and write the on-chip calibration registers.